South Florida Bulls square off against the VCU Rams - WTOP News

 Nassau, Bahamas; Wednesday, 2:30 p.m.
 EST

-BOTTOM LINE: VCU and South Florida meet at Imperial Arena in Nassau, Bahamas.
+BOTTOM LINE: South Florida faces VCU at Imperial Arena in Nassau, Bahamas.

 The Bulls have a 3-2 record in non-conference games.
-South Florida ranks second in the AAC with 16.8 assists per game led by CJ Brown averaging 4.8.
+South Florida leads the AAC with 100.0 points and is shooting 47.7%.

-The Rams have a 3-2 record against non-conference oppponents.
-VCU averages 87.6 points and has outscored opponents by 16.0 points per game.
+The Rams have a 3-2 record in non-conference play.
+VCU ranks sixth in the A-10 shooting 35.3% from 3-point range.

-South Florida makes 47.7% of its shots from the field this season, which is 7.4 percentage points higher than VCU has allowed to its opponents (40.3%).
-VCU has shot at a 46.7% rate from the field this season, 2.2 percentage points higher than the 44.5% shooting opponents of South Florida have averaged.
+South Florida scores 100.0 points, 28.4 more per game than the 71.6 VCU allows.
+VCU averages 10.8 made 3-pointers per game this season, 3.8 more made shots on average than the 7.0 per game South Florida allows.

 TOP PERFORMERS: Josh Omojafo is shooting 53.3% and averaging 17.6 points for the Bulls.
 Joseph Pinion is averaging 3.4 made 3-pointers.

-Jadrian Tracey is shooting 44.2% and averaging 13.0 points for the Rams.
-Lazar Djokovic is averaging 10.6 points.
+Jadrian Tracey is averaging 13 points and 3.2 assists for the Rams.
+Lazar Djokovic is averaging 10.6 points, 5.6 rebounds and 1.8 blocks.

 The Associated Press created this story using technology provided by Data Skrive and data from Sportradar.